6: Blind Faith

 They were nearly at the top of the hill when they heard a shrill bark, a different sound than the one Zip normally made when he was chasing a delibird.

-"Zip, come here!"
 There was a resounding stillness.
-He hadn't noticed until now how even the delibird had quieted.
-"Zip?"
+He hadn’t noticed until now how even the delibird had quieted.

 At the top of the hill, the path leveled out for a stretch.
 Zip’s paw prints were easy to pick out in the snow, the shape warped by his SmartResin paw protectors.
 The tracks meandered to the right, and then vanished under a long, muddy skid mark—and Chris's blood froze.

-In the same instant, he spotted both the muddy yellow lump of his jolteon laying among the trees and also, hunched above it, all shoulder and chest and rippling fur, not an ursaring but a full-blown ursaluna.
+In the same instant, he spotted both the muddy yellow lump of his jolteon in the snow and hunched above him, all shoulder and chest and rippling fur, not an ursaring but a full-blown ursaluna.

 He had never heard of a wild ursaluna in Johto—too dry, too warm.
 Had it emerged from some hidden cave when the mud thawed?
-Or had the rangers made a major oversight?
+Or had a careless trainer assumed this was the place to release it?

 A sound overhead pulled his gaze to the treetops, where two golden-faced tediursa cubs peered down at them.
-Shit.
+That was bad.
 There was never a good time to cross paths with an ursaluna, but especially not when she was with cubs.

 Chris tried to motion for Una to stay back, but she was already right behind him.
 He heard her breath catch as she slid to a stop next to him.

-The ursaluna sniffed the air and spun around, locking her beady eyes on Chris.
+The ursaluna sniffed the air and spun around, locking her beady eyes on Una.
 She snorted a puff of steam and then bellowed.

 Pokemon bolted from the nearby bushes in a crunching of leaves.